 Reading all 11 resource guides at one time can be overwhelming to persons with ALS and their families.
 We highly recommend that you only access the information that pertains to your present circumstances.

 Once you have reviewed one or more of The ALS Association's Living with ALS Resource Guides, you may have questions and you may want to know where to go for even more information.
 Feel free to contact The ALS Association via our toll-free number at (800) 782-4747 or e-mail [email protected].
 With the vast network of ALS Association chapters, certified centers and clinics across the nation, there is likely an ALS Association affiliate in your region to help you.
-Use our locator tool to find an ALS Association affiliate.
+Find an ALS Association chapter near you.

 What is ALS?
 An Introductory Resource Guide for Living with ALS